NBA Trade Rumors: Sixers’ Jahlil Okafor Headed Where Following Pelicans’ Deal?

 Dallas Mavericks

-Also per Fansided, NBA trade rumors pointing to Okafor being Dallas-bound make a lot of sense, with Dallas looking to improve its defensive presence and the Sixers being able to receive one or two draft picks in addition to 23-year-old small forward and shooting guard Justin Anderson.
+Also per FanSided, NBA trade rumors pointing to Okafor being Dallas-bound make a lot of sense, with Dallas looking to improve its defensive presence and the Sixers being able to receive one or two draft picks in addition to 23-year-old small forward and shooting guard Justin Anderson.

 Boston Celtics